And now, after over a year that I've been back in Munich, I finally get to move into my own place, my New Home in…

 Interlude: Feline Fancy

 I don't know anymore exactly how long it was since I've been wanting a cat, but I think it dates back until my early childhood.
 Maybe I used to want to have a dog instead at some point, but the bottom line is that I always wanted to have a four-pawed companion, but never was allowed to.
-My grandparents never wanted to have "dirty" pets in their apartment, and regrettably, my father's girlfriend is allergic to pet hairs, so I was not allowed to have a pet at my place either (okay, so she got an anti-allergic dog at some point, but hey…).
+My grandparents never wanted to have "dirty" pets in their apartment, and regrettably, circumstances at the fox den did also not allow for one.

 The yearning only got stronger after I actually spent some time in the presence of felines, and realized just how much I really wanted to have a cat at my side.